 "Then out in the ring, the Sandman hit a jobber with his trademark kendo stick, knocking the guy loopy.
 The guy was obviously going to be fine, but that didn’t stop Pillman from running around the dressing room, jumping up and down and screaming like a crack-addicted monkey in his gravelly voice, ‘Call 911!
 Call 911!
 For the love of Christ somebody, please call 911!’
 He was completely overreacting as if the guy had been beheaded.
 But he wouldn’t stop and was making everyone in the room very uncomfortable when right in the middle of his tirade with nobody looking, he gave me a wink.
 I thought, ‘That guy is a genius.
 He’s working everybody.’"

-Around this time, Brian Pillman had come up with various stunts he could perform in order to raise his profile and garner attention outside the wrestling world.
+Around this time, Brian Pillman came up with various stunts he could perform to raise his profile and garner attention outside the wrestling world.
 One of his ideas was to run on to the field at the Superbowl and chain himself naked to the goalposts.

 Kevin Sullivan, on Vince Russo’s podcast, remembers Brian pitching this idea.
 "Remember when Cincinnati went to the Super Bowl?
 He came to me and said, ‘I’m going to do something that’s gonna shock the wrestling world.
 During the game, when the ball’s on the other end, I’m gonna run out on the field, with a chain, strip naked and lock myself to the goalpost with six chains!’